algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 ##### Your Repository Was Deleted

 If your algorithm's Bitbucket repository was deleted, Bitbucket does not have a mechanism for restoring.
-It is essential that both the repository's deploy key and webhooks remain in place, otherwise we will not be able to pull your source code, or know when you make changes.
+It is essential that both the repository's access key and webhooks remain in place, otherwise we will not be able to pull your source code, or know when you make changes.

 ##### Your Repository's Webhook Needs to be Restored

 We depend on webhooks to notify us when changes have occurred to your algorithm's repository.
-To restore your webhook within Bitbucket, first locate the webhook URL and secret.
+To restore your webhook within Bitbucket, first locate the webhook URL.
 This can be found on your algorithm's settings page by clicking 'View Details' under 'Bitbucket Webhook'.

-You will then be presented with a modal, from which you can copy the webhook URL and secret.
+You will then be presented with a modal, from which you can copy the webhook URL.

-Once you've found these values, visit your algorithm's repository on Bitbucket and click on the Settings tab.
-Click 'Webhooks' on the left side, and you'll be able to restore your webhook by entering the webhook URL and secret.
+Once you've found this value, visit your algorithm's repository on Bitbucket and click on the Settings tab.
+Click 'Webhooks' on the left side, and you'll be able to restore your webhook by entering the webhook URL.

 #### FAQ